PRABHATBOTHRA/blog-app-next.js/posts/getting-staretd-with-next-js.md

 ---
-    title: "About NextJs"
+title: 'Getting Started with NextJS'
+date: '2022-10-16'
-    image: "nextjs.png"
+image: getting-started-nextjs.png
-    excerpt: "NextJs is a react framework for production"
+excerpt: NextJS is a the React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR.
-    date: "2022-02-21"
 isFeatured: true
-    # slug: "getting-staretd-with-next-js"

 ---

-# This is a title

-This is some regular text with a [link](https://google.com)

-NextJS is a framework for ReactJS.
+NextJS is a **framework for ReactJS**.

 Wait a second ... a "framework" for React?
 Isn't React itself already a framework for JavaScript?